na-na-hi/renget/archive/pmdg_clover_minor_personalities.md

 >His grandfather was a Pelipper, hence his name being Goldbird
 >Sadistic, likes to hurt pokemon
 >Loves inflicting cock and ball torture

+####BLADE the COOLTORB
+>Isekai'd from the human world.
+Full of rage that he wasn't transformed into his Black Lucario OC.
+>Major edgelord, acts like a dick because he wants to come off as cool (especially to the ladies)
+>He's actually adapted surprisingly well to his lack of anything and is pretty good at crafting stuff as evident by his (totally not a) wig.
+How? who the fuck knows
+>likes: hurtin people, bein badass, motorcycles, nine inch nails (the band), killing, death, punk rock, jinco jeans, skulls, darkness, hot gardevoirs with big boobys who are sluts, ninne inch nails (on finger), earings, red(cool kind not gay kind)
+>dislikse: niceness, happiness, levis, zorua from the guild fuck you zorua stop showin everyone my fuckin deviantart you peace of shit, trent razner, short nails, zoruaguy666 (mega ass-faggot), sunshine, life, my dad, football
+>His real name is Cletus.
+He refuses to acknowledge it and has instead taken on the name of his epic Black Lucario OC.